 I have been in a very bad mood for most of the month; expect the worst seems to be the theme of May, 2015.
 Disaster has been breaking out everywhere*.
 Cancer made a sudden, lethal appearance in the brain-stem of my cousin; my mentally ill brother decided to send his siblings semi-hallucinatory, eyeball-searing Facebook messages of hysterical denunciation IN ALL CAPS ( in case we weren’t paying attention.)
 My aunt broke her hip and my husband got laid off.
 I’m sleep deprived because of the hormonal fluctuations in my menopausal body.
 Am rapidly reaching the conclusion that I cannot drink any coffee or any alcohol at all, anymore, no if’s and’s or but’s, if I want my sleep back and my hot flashes to chill out, I wrote on Facebook.
 And yeah, I’m sharing my female trouble.
 Deal with it.
 Brave words, Boopsie, but to no avail.
 I haven’t had an un-interrupted REM cycle since March.
 “How do women survive?”
 I asked my mother wonderingly.
 She promptly told me that women used to die a lot earlier.
 “That’s how they dealt with it?”
 I said.
 “They died?”
 Good to know.

 Sleep, always so precious, always so needed, is also always threatened here in my apartment on the 22nd Street Crossroads.
-Like the blessed water of California which brings life to whatever it touches, sleep brings succor to my exhausted and over-stimulated brain.
-I need total immersion in the white canvass of my subconscious and some major attention from Morpheus every night for eight full hours.
-I know everybody needs sleep, but I really, really do.
+Like the blessed water of California which brings life to whatever it touches, sleep brings succor to my oft-exhausted, over-stimulated brain.
+I know everybody needs sleep, but I really do.
 The Creely brain is a fragile thing.
-I think our amygdalas, and frontal lobes are troubled.
 Take sleep away from me and I became a mad dog.
 And a paranoid one, too.
 I suffered from insomnia as a young adult; this was because I smoked pot, didn’t exercise and refused to take the advice of my friends to calm down and relax.
 I am relaxed, I often snapped at them.
 (Silly me: I was confusing relaxation with disassociation.
 They’re very different things.)

 I was going to go hiking with a friend that Saturday, but they got sick and had to cancel.
 I was left to my own devices.
 The Irish had just legalized same-sex marriage by popular vote.
 (61.1%, if memory serves.
 Erinn Go Bragh!)
-This victory perked me up and I decided to walk to the Castro and take the the tri-color out for a victory lap around Castro and 18th.
-I did this: I walked out into the murk of the unwarrantably grey day, walked into Cliff’s Hardware and bought a small Irish flag.
+This victory perked me up.
+I decided to take the the tri-color out for a victory lap around Castro and 18th.
+So I did: I walked to Cliff’s Hardware and bought a small Irish flag.
 The clerk who sold me my petite tricolor said “Are you buying that to celebrate?”
 I told him I was.
 He said “I’m so surprised!
 Ireland?
 Who a thunk it?
 But I’m so happy!”

 A fella at the corner of 18th and Castro saw what I was carrying and said confidingly, “I changed my FB profile to a picture of the celebration in Dublin.”
 He spoke of the rainbow that appeared over Dublin.
 “It was divinely ordained!” he said.
 Everyone who noticed my flag expressed happiness that the Irish had returned to their freewheeling, pre-Christian, same-sex-loving Celtic ways, showing their true colors: not just green and orange, but blue, violet, fuchsia and red, too.
 It was a good day after all.
 I’d actually gotten more sleep the night before, breaking the cycle of torture my hormone-starved brain was subjecting me to.
 I felt certain that I’d sleep well later that night.